 Usually if a product is offered at a low price, there have been some sacrifices, either in features or in quality.
 This does not seem to be the case here, and most user reviews are very favorable.
 The only downsides mentioned is that calibration can be a bit of a pain and that you need to remove the fence every time you switch between planing and thicknessing.

 There is also a larger version of this machine, called the AT310SPT, which other than being bigger, is almost identical.

-Two interesting features that are standard on this machine are the digital height gauge and the mobile base.
-On most other machines these are optional features you need to pay extra for.
+One interesting feature that is standard on this machine is the digital height gauge.
+On most other machines this is an optional feature you need to pay extra for.